graphicore/varla-varfo/explorations/calibrate/index.md

 At this moment we can end this excursion.
-From looking at screen sizes that are normalized with the CSS-Reference-Pixel model, we can't possibly make conclusions about the physical sizes, that's, by the way, the whole point of the model, and **therefore we can't optimize our design for fixed media**.
+From looking at screen sizes that are normalized with the CSS-Reference-Pixel model, we can't possibly make conclusions about the physical sizes—which is, by the way, the whole point of the model—and **therefore we can't optimize our design for fixed media**.
 Permissible results must be oriented at whatever works at a distance of an arm’s length.
 This is actively harmful for general design quality.
 Like clipping in signals, it's limiting the